What Focus on the Family’s 2025 Marriage Report Gets Wrong About Divorce, Faith, and Abuse

 3. “Convictional Christians” who still divorced are erased entirely

-These are men and women who prayed daily, read Scripture daily, attended church faithfully, served in ministry, sought counseling, and took their vows seriously.
+Many of these are men and women who prayed daily, read Scripture daily, attended church faithfully, served in ministry, sought counseling, and took their vows seriously.
 Many were married to pastors, elders, worship leaders, missionaries, or respected lay leaders.
 Some were those leaders.

 This is not anecdotal.
 Research from the Institute for Family Studies found that nearly 1 in 4 highly religious couples report experiencing abuse in their current relationship, undermining the claim that shared or practiced faith reliably protects against harm.

 And yet their marriages still ended—not because they lacked conviction, but because they remained faithful in marriages where the other spouse chose deception, betrayal, addiction, or abuse.
+This is also evident in a study Focus on the Family hired LifeWay Research to conduct several years ago.

 This report has no category for them.